AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/README.md

 For programming the KeyFob please use the sketch ESP32_433_Programming.ino (https://github.com/AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/tree/master/ESP32_433_Programming).
 The Transmitter has to be connected to GPIO 19.

+It is possible to integrate the Remote Control code also in other ESP32 NMEA2000 projects (like the WiFi Gateway).
+But unfortunately the WLAN interfers with the 433 MHz receiver.
+Either RF part or interrupt for the RCSwitch).
+I noticed problems with the correct recognition of keys from the remote.
+As a result, I would suggest to avoid the integration in any other project with WLAN.

 # Updates
 - Version 0.4, 04.08.2020: Changed TX pin from 2 to 5.
 Addedd buzzer to pin 2.
 Store/restore last used NodeAddress.